Top Web Design Principles for Optimizing Conversion Rate

 Remember the Eight-Second Rule

 Eight seconds is the length of the human attention span.
-To make those seconds count, grab the users’ attention right when they first land on your website.
+The best b2b web designs and b2c websites make those seconds count, by grabbing the users’ attention right when they first land on the website.
 Here are some web elements that will capture your visitors’ interest within the first eight seconds:

 An eye-catching benefit-driven headline